3 Landscape Pitfalls and Their Easy Solutions

 The #1 landscape pitfall is that people fail to CREATE A VISION for their landscape.

 Deborah had recently moved to the area.
-When she bought her home, she inherited a yard with a hodgepodge of plants plopped here and there throughout her yard with no cohesion.
-Add to that, these plants were totally different than what she had known when she lived on the West Coast.
+When she bought her home, she inherited an odd assortment of plants plopped here and there throughout her yard with no cohesion.
+In addition, the plants she had were different than what she had known when she lived on the West Coast.

 Deborah had NO IDEA how to turn her new landscape into a place where she’d love spending time and entertaining her friends.
-As an accomplished career woman, she felt discouraged by not knowing where to start.
+She felt discouraged by not knowing where to start even though she was an accomplished career woman.

-Most people faced with this situation go to the nursery, buy some plants and hope for the best.
+Most people in this situation go to the nursery, buy some plants, and hope for the best.
 Or they hire a landscaper and pray they’ll work magic.
 Or, they worry so much about what to do that they never get started.

-Providing Deborah with a comprehensive questionnaire gave her a step-by-step way to clarify the things that were important to her—and the things that weren’t.
-A few hours of her time was all it took for her to gain clarity!
+Providing Deborah with a comprehensive questionnaire gave her a step-by-step way to clarify what was important to her—and what wasn’t.
+A little of her time was all it took for her to gain clarity!

-This landscape pitfall can be costly—in time, energy and money.
+This landscape pitfall can be costly—in time, energy, and money.
 And it can rob you of satisfaction and enjoyment.
-So, before you start any landscaping, clearly define your vision and lay out specific goals for your project.
+So, before you start a landscaping project, clearly define your vision and lay out specific goals for your project.

 Creating a vision for your landscape helps you design the perfect solution.